MicrosoftDocs/Contribute/Contribute/includes/contribute-how-to-write-workflows-pull-request-processing.md

 ## Pull request processing

 The previous section walked you through the process of submitting proposed changes, by bundling them in a new pull request (PR) that is added to the destination repository's PR queue.
 A pull request enables GitHub's collaboration model, by asking for the changes from your working branch to be pulled and merged into another branch.
-In most cases, that other branch is the default/master branch in the main repository.
+In most cases, that other branch is the default branch in the main repository.

 ### Validation